 Gracie and I had just headed out into the soft sunshine of a spectacular spring day, and the sudden danger of this angry beast snapped me out of my sweet reverie.

 The car was coming toward me, on the opposite side of the street.
-It's normal for drivers push the 25 mph speed limit along this stretch of quiet suburban neighborhoods, but this bullet was far beyond normal.
+I heard it long before I saw it.
+It's normal for drivers push the 25 mph speed limit along this stretch of quiet suburban neighborhoods, but this bullet was traveling much faster.
 As the car blasted around a curve and flashed into sight, I caught a quick glance: a mundane dark-colored sedan, slightly dusty but also traveling in a cloud of oil smoke, barreling straight toward us.

 * * * * *

 Adrenaline surged.
-Quickly, I assessed my leash-free pup, who was casually strolling along just a few feet in front of me with nary a care in the world, oblivious to this oncoming assault on our senses.
+Quickly, I assessed my leash-free pup, who was casually strolling along just a few feet in front of me with nary a care in the world, oblivious to this oncoming assault.

 Apparently she's got the ideal temperament for a Formula One pit crew member.

-In the split second before the torpedo came upon us, I urgently coaxed Gracie, "Come!"
+In the split second before the torpedo overcame us, I urgently coaxed Gracie, "Come!"
 She happily trotted back to me, and I safely snapped her leash on just before the car flew by.

 Now I don't spend a lot of time walking along the shoulder of the German Autobahn, nor do I sit in the front row at Nascar races, so it's difficult to assess exactly how fast this car was traveling.